TacoTacoCode/AdventOfCode2025/README.md

     -   The other way, which is what i use, is just pure brute force, find all posible pattern and build the new string to check if it is same with original.

 ---

+# Day 3

+#### Part 1

+-   2 digits are kinda simple, I firstly use an array to store biggest number for each tens digit (array index 5 will store the highest 5x).
+Then just a 2 cursor big loop

+#### Part 2

+-   For 12 digits, we cannot do that, since there are too much loops to check.
+We know that, it must be the biggest number and also most left posible one (since the order must not change).
+For example, if I want to get the first digit, start from 9, I have to check if from index of 9, do I still have enough number to build 12 digits.
+If yes, take that 9, if not, reduce to 8

+---